milliamnjeru/PYDATA-pandas/README.md

    - stats(Us baby names data)

- - Combination of all the concepts:
+   -Combination of all the concepts:
     - wines data